Analyzing the Availability of E-Mail Addresses for PyPI Libraries: Background and Related Work

-Complementing these ecosystem-focused studies, a small body of work has directly considered contact information of maintainers. \citeauthor{zahan2021weaklinks} showed that expired e-mail domains in npm packages represent weak links that attackers could exploit for supply-chain compromises~\cite{zahan2021weaklinks}. \citeauthor{knothe2019metadata} demonstrated that GitHub commit metadata, including e-mail addresses, can be harvested for phishing attacks~\cite{knothe2019metadata}. \citeauthor{gregg2025metadataTrust} explored how metadata influences trust in OSS, noting that visible maintainer contact details can shape adoption decisions~\cite{gregg2025metadataTrust}.
-These studies illustrate the risks and the social value of contact information, but none have assessed the availability of valid e-mail addresses across packages and their dependency chains, which is the focus of this work.
+A wide range of work has examined dependency networks in software ecosystems.
+Prior studies investigate security concerns such as vulnerabilities~\cite{alfadel2023empirical, dusing2022analyzing}, the injection of malicious code~\cite{guo2023empirical}, and the robustness of ecosystems over time~\cite{hafner2021node}.
+Other research considers package versioning and update practices~\cite{javan2023dependency}, challenges of configuration management~\cite{peng2023less}, dependency conflicts~\cite{wang2020watchman}, code smells~\cite{cao2022towards} and errors~\cite{mukherjee2021fixing}.
+Further perspectives include the analysis of widely used NPM packages~\cite{mujahid2023characteristics}, the sustainability of OSS Python projects~\cite{valiev2018ecosystem}, and the prevalence of trivial packages in PyPI and NPM~\cite{abdalkareem2020impact}.
+While these studies provide valuable insights into the dynamics of ecosystems and their libraries, they do not examine how maintainers provide contact information.
+In addition to research on individual ecosystem aspects, other work has emphasized structural characteristics, especially dependencies~\cite{bommarito2019empirical, decan2016topology}, particularly focusing on transitive dependencies~\cite{decan2019empirical, kikas2017structure, tsakpinis2024analyzing, tsakpinis2025analyzing}.
+Despite the importance of these structural features, the availability of contact information within dependency chains has not been investigated, leaving an important gap.
+Complementing these ecosystem-focused studies, a small body of work has directly considered contact information of maintainers.
+Zahan et al. showed that expired e-mail domains in npm packages represent weak links that attackers could exploit for supply-chain compromises~\cite{zahan2021weaklinks}.
+Others demonstrated that GitHub commit metadata, including e-mail addresses, can be harvested for phishing attacks~\cite{knothe2019metadata}.
+Alarcon et al. explored how metadata influences trust in OSS, noting that visible maintainer contact details can shape adoption decisions~\cite{gregg2025metadataTrust}.
+These studies illustrate the risks and the social value of contact information, but none have assessed the availability of valid e-mail addresses across PyPI packages and their dependency chains, which is the focus of this work.